 After Tooth Extraction

 After a few days you should feel fine and can resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately at Lawrence Phone Number 785-843-5490.
+If you have heavy bleeding, severe pain, continued swelling more than 5 days, or a reaction to the medication, call our office immediately at Lawrence Phone Number 785-843-5490.